ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_posts/2020-02-03-Delivering-a-High-Performance-Goverment-in-2019-and-Beyond.md

 [Violent Crime Reduction](https://www.performance.gov/justice/APG_justice_2.html)

-The Department of Justice’s Violent Crime Reduction priority goal sought to combat violent crime by increasing the number of gang/violent crime enterprise dismantlements (non‐CPOT); favorably resolving 90 percent of federal violent crime cases; and increasing the percent of National Integrated Ballistic Information Network (NIBIN) “hits/leads,” by 40 percent.
-The DOJ surpassed its two-year performance targets while also demonstrating progress towards implementing the agency’s Project Safe Neighborhoods (PSN) program.
+The Department of Justice’s Violent Crime Reduction priority goal sought to combat violent crime by increasing the number of gang/violent crime enterprise dismantlements (non‐CPOT); favorably resolving 90% of federal violent crime cases; and increasing the percent of National Integrated Ballistic Information Network (NIBIN) “hits/leads,” by 40%.
+The DOJ surpassed its two-year performance targets while also demonstrating progress towards implementing the agency’s Project Safe Neighborhoods program.
 Across the three performance measures against which success was measured, the DOJ exceeded each.
 Reducing violent crime remains a top priority for the Department, with a violent crime reduction priority goal continuing for the FY 2020-2021 APG cycle:

 - The FBI exceeded its two-year target of increasing the dismantlement of non-CPOT gang/criminal enterprises by 30%, over the baseline of 150.

-- ATF exceeded its two-year target to increase the number of National Integrated Ballistic Information (NIBIN) “hits/leads,” that is the linkage of two or more shootings to the same firearm, based upon comparisons of 3D digital ballistic images of spent shell casings recovered from crime scenes and from crime gun test-fires by 55,000, by achieving a total of 74,123 “hits/leads.”
+- ATF exceeded its two-year target to increase the number of NIBIN “hits/leads,” that is the linkage of two or more shootings to the same firearm, based upon comparisons of 3D digital ballistic images of spent shell casings recovered from crime scenes and from crime gun test-fires by 55,000, by achieving a total of 74,123 “hits/leads.”

 - DOJ exceeded its two-year target of favorably resolving at least 90% of its federal violent crime defendants’ cases, by successfully resolving 92% of its prosecutions of a 30,484 federal violent crime defendants, throughout FY 2018 – 2019.